 La Selette – Bize Minervois.
 Don’t be put off by the location of this restaurant on a fairly busy road.
 The food is excellent and you very quickly don’t notice the passing traffic.

 Le Chat Qui Pêche – Argeliers.
 Canal side but a little off the beaten track so not a lot of passing trade except for canal boats and those in the know!
-Very pretty location and excellent food.
-One of our favourites!
+Very pretty location.
+This was one of our favourites but the menu style changed last year.
+We haven't visited recently so the jury is out.
+Any feedback would be welcomed!

 L’Auberge de la Croisade – Hameau de la Croisade (Cruzy road).
 Wonderful French restaurant offering a delicious set price lunch menu Monday to Friday and other set price menus for evenings and weekends as well as the a la carte menu.
 Essential to book this canal side restaurant in advance as it’s very popular with the French as well as the tourists.